-LASIK eye surgery is a straightforward procedure, but it is not simple, and following your doctor’s post-op instructions is critical to obtain an optimal result.
-We pulled together what to expect regarding drops/medications during your LASIK recovery and what to avoid in the weeks of your LASIK recovery.
+LASIK eye surgery may be a straightforward procedure, but it is not simple, and following your doctor’s LASIK post-op instructions is critical for optimal results.
+Below is an example of what you can expect regarding eye drops and medications during your LASIK post-op schedule, as well as what to avoid in the weeks following your LASIK eye surgery.

 Although your vision may be excellent within 24 hours of surgery, your LASIK recovery is still underway.
-Your corneas are still actively healing, and they need to be cared for with all post-op instructions provided by your surgeon.
-Attending all post-op appointments as instructed by your surgeon is key.
-At Providence Eye & Laser Specialists, all these LASIK eye surgery post-op appointments are all included in the price.
+Your corneas are still actively healing, and they need to be cared for according to the LASIK post-op instructions provided by your surgeon.
+Attending all LASIK post-op appointments is also important.
+At Providence Eye & Laser Specialists, your LASIK post-op appointments are all included in the original surgery price.

-The following is a typical post-op appointment schedule:
+The following is a typical LASIK post-op schedule of appointments:

-Your LASIK surgeon will provide you with a very specific post-op regimen of your drops.
-It is important that you follow your surgeon’s directions regarding brand name vs generic, number of drops, number of times/day and for how many days or weeks.
+Your LASIK surgeon will provide you with a very specific LASIK post-op schedule for your eye drops.
+It is important that you follow your LASIK surgeon’s directions regarding brand name vs. generic, number of drops, number of times/day and how many days or weeks.

 For optimal results, patients should use the following drops, according to your surgeon's instructions:

-There are several things you should avoid during the post-op period.
+There are several things you should avoid during the LASIK post-op period.

 For 14 days after surgery, all patients should:

-Also, during your LASIK recovery, all patients should avoid the following for 7 days:
+Also, during your LASIK post-op schedule, patients should avoid the following for 7 days:

 You should postpone any plans for artificial tanner or cosmetic facial laser treatment for one year after laser vision correction surgery.